 Week 2 | |

 You do not need to buy any books for this course.
-I will post lecture notes here as the course goes on.
+You can find my lecture notes here.
 If you want to look ahead to future topics, you can look at last year's notes here, but be advised that the topics covered this year might differ slightly.
 If you notice typos in either set of notes, please let me know.

 The following are books or lecture notes that cover some similar material and might be useful to you in addition to my notes: